arrozewastaken/NoMoreAuto/README.md

 ## 1️⃣ How does it work?

-NoMoreAuto uses EasyOCR to convert screenshots of your player leaderboard into Roblox user names, comparing them against our database of [placeholder, i'll get to it] VERIFIED autobuilders/exploiters.
-We do not guarantee alt detection or 100% accuracy.
+NoMoreAuto checks whos in your **BABFT server**, comparing them against our databases of **VERIFIED** autobuilders/exploiters, albeit the app **does not guarantee** alt detection or 100% accuracy.
+We build these database by opt-in user reports and servers willing to  share banlists relating to exploiting :D

 <br>